Zottelchen/adibags-creator-action/README.md

 ## Changes from Version 1

-* The addon code is slightly better and features new features such as:
+* The addon code is slightly better (think about upgrading from 'common' to 'uncommon'😅) and has new features such as:
     * prefixes
-    * custom colors #TODO
+    * custom colors
-    * grouped item categories #TODO
+    * grouped item categories
-    * localization #TODO
+    * localization
+    * categories are sorted alphabetically
 * The item lists are now in a proper config format (toml instead of loose text files)
 * The generator code has been reworked to be hopefully less of a headache to work with
 * some environment variables are no longer environment variables, but instead can be found in items/_addon.toml